go101/go101/pages/generics/555-type-constraints-and-parameters.md

 var z interface {~[]byte}
 ```

-Using non-basic interface types as value types might be supported in future Go versions.
+Whether or not supporting non-basic interface types as value types in future Go versions in unclear now.

 ## More about the predeclared `comparable` constraint